Frequently Asked Questions

 What if a digital service cannot be made accessible?

 Accessibility exceptions are rare and may only be considered in limited circumstances, such as when a required third-party service has no accessible alternative.
 Exceptions require formal review and approval.
 Cost alone is not considered a valid reason to avoid addressing accessibility issues.
-If you believe a digital service may qualify for an exception, contact the Digital Accessibility team for guidance.
+If you believe a digital service may qualify for an exception, contact Workplace Technology Services for guidance.

 Accessibility at UC San Diego